 Then here and there you suddenly spot the first few arrivals of what I came here to see, or rather sense them as the light dims.
 The Corvids – Rooks and Jackdaws.
 There is a copse, beech I think, it sits in the marsh just before the bird hides and the river.
 Concentric rings of trees, dropped seed from a single entity domed and spreading over time.
 This time of year it is just sleeping fingers reaching upward.
 It reminds me of Paul Nash’s Wood on the Downs.
 But this is far from downland, perhaps it’s just the shape, that familiar bubble of trees found so often across fields in the flat of Broadland Norfolk

 A few birds already sit like fruit in the top branches.
 I’m frozen like the air, they come dipping in, old blown rags twisting and dropping into the top of the trees.
 The lines of birds thicken; like a black clad crowd turning up at a venue, the slow queuing; first dribs and drabs then a trickle then gradually and finally suddenly black streams.
 Each new section completing this now familiar zig-zag and drop jig, the earliest reposition to make way.
-Away across the field I can hear, then see more, settling like black dust, they settle in the treeline further down, strut the field.
-What starts as a trickle from the west turns into a flow, a haze of birds in the dimming light settling, making the wires heavy, filling the spindly tree-tops with dark preening and cawing fruit, the noise gradually building into something almost Hitchcockian.
-It is around you, has no defined centre anymore, birds seem to come from every direction; punks tangling in with the commuter-like arrival of more stately geese.
+Away across the field I can hear, then see more, settling like black dust, they form up in the treeline further down, some strut the field.
+What starts as a trickle from the west turns into a flow, a haze of birds in the dimming light – settling, making the wires heavy, filling the spindled tree-tops with dark preening and cawing fruit, the noise gradually building into something almost Hitchcockian.
+It is around you, has no defined centre any more, birds seem to come from every direction; punks tangling in with the commuter-like arrival of more stately geese.

 Finally a strange near silence falls over the trees as the last light ebbs away, just the background cartoon sounds of the geese settling in the near silence.
 I’ve been concentrating so hard on the whole thing I’ve forgotten I’ve got a camera, stopped upping settings to counter the massing darkness.
 It’s too dark to deal with properly, my eyes are making their own sensor noise now.
 I can make out the preening and manoeuvring turning to a readiness in the cold air.
 Suddenly they still, then shuffle and then the whole of the copse starts to take flight.
 I can barely see it, it’s almost more of a feeling, a sense of living movement, streams of them lifting up from every treeline all heading into the ancient Kjarr between the church tower and the broads where they will roost – A black gang rushing headlong into the darkness in front of the stage.

 The noise returns, with my back to the two oaks I sense as much as I can see the swirling mass above the final resting points, tens of thousands of birds, dipping, turning and dropping, a flickering sense of revelation in the dark, themselves like a shoal of fish as they turn wing-side on then vanishing again into black dots in the blur.
-Tens of thousands vie for the best places; the safest, warmest most secure spots.
+Thousands vie for the best places; the safest, warmest most secure spots.

 I’m suddenly struck by the tape head of time moving.
 These birds have probably been converging on this spot for as long as man has stood here and watched and they’ve eyed man back; me, the birders, the Home Guard in the OP, the station master, wherrymen, wildfowlers, peat cutters, The traders and settlers on the ridge.
 It continues to be watched, as old as the landscape.